Coverdells and Custodial Accounts

-In tax year 2017, for children younger than 19 or younger than 24 if a full-time student, the first $1,050 of unearned income is tax-free.
+In tax year 2018, for children younger than 19, or younger than 24 if a full-time student, the first $1,050 of unearned income is tax-free.
 The next $1,050 in unearned income is taxed at the child's federal tax rate, as is earned income over $1,050.
 Starting in 2018, pursuant to the Tax Cuts and Jobs Act, unearned income above $2,100 is taxed at the rates that apply to trusts and estates.
 Rates range from 10 percent for income up to $2,550, to a 37 percent rate for income above $12,501.
-To learn more about the tax rules for children, you should read IRS Publication 929: Tax Rules for Children and Dependents .
+To learn more about the tax rules for children, you should read IRS Publication 929: Tax Rules for Children and Dependents.

 As with Education Savings Accounts, your investing options are virtually limitless.
 Nor are there any contribution or income limitations.
 In addition, withdrawals can be used for any purpose, not just qualified education expenses, without penalty.

 When your child reaches the age of majority—18 to 25 depending on the state in which you live—he or she takes control of the account and can use the money in the account for anything.
 Because you lose control over how the money may be spent, some parents and grandparents may not like this option.
 Another potential disadvantage is that because the account is considered the child's asset, it may have a bigger negative impact on future financial aid.
 Plus, you can't switch beneficiaries.
 If your child decides not go to college or gets a scholarship, you can't switch the money to a brother, sister or other family member.

 Tax-Free Transfer to a 529 Plan.
 You now can transfer funds from a custodial account to a 529 plan if the plan accepts such transfers.
 However, you must liquidate any investments you have made in a custodial account, and you must also pay taxes on any gains you made on your investments.